 The printed steps were trimmed to size at our production studio and collated before arriving at the RA.
-Each step was individually heat wrapped to the surface, securing it safely to the floor.
-Applying graphics using heat is a time consuming and skilled job, and much care was required making sure the panels wrapped successfully around the curved of each step, and safely onto the flat surfaces.
+Each step was individually heat-wrapped to the surface, securing it safely to the floor.
+Applying graphics using heat is a time-consuming and skilled job, and much care was required to make sure the panels wrapped successfully around the curve of each step, and safely onto the flat surfaces.
 It is literally the process of warming the self-adhesive material so it is malleable and pliable enough to manoeuvre over an unusual surface – such as brick or stonework, for example.

 The 5m high walls of the Vestibule were treated with collaged layers of eco-friendly, digitally printed, ready-pasted wallpaper.
 This material used is PVC-free and made using 10% post-consumer waste, whilst being manufactured using 100% renewable energy.
 The product is FSC certified, fire-rated and can easily installed and removed by just using water, and better still, it can be recycled after use.
 In addition to this, our printers use latex ink which is made up of 60% water.
 Latex is also completely biodegradable.
 You can read more about our environmentally friendly offerings here.

 Because of the height of the room and the size of the printed graphic drops, we required a small scissor lift, large enough for a two-person crew to install the panels.
 Fortunately, we had a large clear floor space to lay out the panels and apply water to them before lifting them up into position for hanging.